Supported monitoring metrics

 Persistence metrics

-This sections lists persistence metrics and provides sample use cases for persistence metrics.
+This section lists persistence metrics and provides sample use cases for persistence metrics.

 RDB persistence metrics